Systemvetardagen/systemvetardagen.se/content/companies/innofactor.en.md

 logo: /img/uploads/original.png
 title: Innofactor
 sponsor: true
-slogan: "People first "
+slogan: People First
 founded: 1999
 number_of_employees_in_Sweden: 70
 number_of_employees_in_internationally: 500
-area_of_business: Systems development, business intelligence, project management
+area_of_business: Systems Development, Business Intelligence, Project Management.
 about_us: "Our mission is to drive the #ModernDigitalOrganization.
 It presents us with the opportunity - and challenge - to think people-centric in every piece of software we build and every service we deliver."